LiDARTag: A Real-Time Fiducial Tag System for Point Clouds

 \section{Related Work}

-Fiducial marker systems were originally developed and used for augmented reality applications~\citep{wagner2003artoolkit}~\citep{fiala2005artag}.
-More recently, fiducial markers have been widely used in the robotics community for object detection and tracking, and for pose estimation~\citep{klopschitz2007automatic}.
-Due to their uniqueness and fast detection rate, they are often used to improve Simultaneous localization and mapping (SLAM) systems as well~\citep{degol2018improved}.
-Among the many popular camera-based fiducial markers are ARToolKit~\citep{wagner2003artoolkit}, ARTag~\citep{fiala2005artag}, AprilTag 1-3~\citep{olson2011apriltag}~\citep{wang2016apriltag}~\citep{krogiusflexible}, and CALTag~\citep{atcheson2010caltag}.
+Fiducial marker systems were originally developed and used for augmented reality applications~\cite{wagner2003artoolkit,fiala2005artag} and have been widely used for object detection and tracking and pose estimation~\cite{klopschitz2007automatic}.
+Due to their uniqueness and fast detection rate, they are also often used to improve Simultaneous Localization And Mapping (SLAM) systems~\cite{degol2018improved}.
+Because of automatic detection, the camera-based markers are often used to extract features for cameras in target-based \lc calibration~\cite{huang2019improvements, Velas2014CalibrationOR, park2014calibration}, and the proposed algorithm can provide a means to extract features for \lidarsN.
+To the best of our knowledge, there are no existing fiducial markers for point clouds.
+Among the many popular camera-based fiducial markers are ARToolKit~\cite{wagner2003artoolkit}, ARTag~\cite{fiala2005artag}, AprilTag 1-3~\cite{olson2011apriltag,wang2016apriltag,krogiusflexible}, and CALTag~\cite{atcheson2010caltag}.

-Currently, most fiducial markers are 2D and are captured with a camera.
-ARTag~\citep{fiala2005artag}~\citep{fiala2005comparing} uses a 2D barcode to make decoding easier. \atag\ 1-3~\citep{olson2011apriltag} \citep{wang2016apriltag}~\citep{krogiusflexible} introduced a lexicode-based~\citep{trachtenbert1996computational} tag generation method in order to reduce false positive detection.
-ChromaTag~\citep{degol2017chromatag} proposes color gradients to speed up the detection process.
-RuneTag~\citep{bergamasco2011rune} uses rings of dots to improve occlusion robustness and more accurate camera pose estimation.
-CCTag~\citep{calvet2016detection} adopts a set of rings to enhance blur robustness.
-All of those detectors, however, only work on images.
+In the following, we review some recent and well-known fiducial markers for cameras.
+ARTag~\cite{fiala2005artag}~\cite{fiala2005comparing} uses a 2D barcode to make decoding easier. \atag 1-3~\cite{olson2011apriltag, wang2016apriltag, krogiusflexible} introduced a lexicode-based~\cite{trachtenbert1996computational} tag generation method in order to reduce false positive detection.
+ChromaTag~\cite{degol2017chromatag} proposes color gradients to speed up the detection process.
+RuneTag~\cite{bergamasco2011rune} uses rings of dots to improve occlusion robustness and more accurate camera pose estimation.
+CCTag~\cite{calvet2016detection} adopts a set of rings to enhance blur robustness.
+More recently, LFTag~\cite{wang2020lftag} has taken advantage of topological markers, a kind of uncommon topological pattern, to improve longer detection range.
+This also enables the decoding of markers with high distortion, and these markers can be flexibly laid down.
+While there are some fiducial markers using deep learning technique~\cite{grinchuk2016learnable, hu2019deep}, to date, all of those detectors, still only work on cameras.